Guest Services Team

 My awards and recognition include lettering in Family Career and Community Leaders of America in high school, and nomination for intern of the year at Metropolitan State University of Denver for my work with the Art District.

-I very much enjoy the great outdoors of Colorado, and it’s easy find something amazing to do in this vast and diverse state.
-When I am not climbing mountains or fishing, I love to paint and work with metals.
+I very much enjoy the great outdoors of Colorado, and it’s easy to find something amazing to do in this vast and diverse state.
+When I am not climbing mountains, skiing or fishing, I love to paint and work with metals focusing mostly on socially conscious contemporary art.
+With a heavy emphasis on re-purposing recyclable or found objects within each piece..